André Malraux: Spanish Civil War

 Malraux's participation in major historical events such as the Spanish Civil War inevitably brought him determined adversaries as well as strong supporters, and the resulting polarization of opinion has colored, and rendered questionable, much that has been written about his life.
 Fellow combatants praised Malraux's leadership and sense of camaraderie While André Marty of the Comintern called him as an "adventurer" for his high profile and demands on the Spanish Republican government.
 The British historian Antony Beevor also claims that "Malraux stands out, not just because he was a mythomaniac in his claims of martial heroism – in Spain and later in the French Resistance – but because he cynically exploited the opportunity for intellectual heroism in the legend of the Spanish Republic."

 In any case, Malraux's participation in events such as the Spanish Civil War has tended to distract attention from his important literary achievement.
 Malraux saw himself first and foremost as a writer and thinker (and not a "man of action" as biographers so often portray him) but his extremely eventful life – a far cry from the stereotype of the French intellectual confined to his study or a Left Bank café – has tended to obscure this fact.
 As a result, his literary works, including his important works on the theory of art, have received less attention than one might expect, especially in Anglophone countries.

 World War II

 At the beginning of the Second World War, Malraux joined the French Army.
 He was captured in 1940 during the Battle of France but escaped and later joined the French Resistance.
 In 1944, he was captured by the Gestapo.
+Detained in the Saint-Michel prison, he narrowly escaped deportation thanks to the liberation of Toulouse by Allied forces on August 19, 1944.
 He later commanded the Brigade Alsace-Lorraine in defence of Strasbourg and in the attack on Stuttgart.

-André's half-brother, Claude, a Special Operations Executive (SOE) agent, was also captured by the Germans, and executed at Gross-Rosen concentration camp in 1944.

 Otto Abetz was the German Ambassador, and produced a series of "black lists" of authors forbidden to be read, circulated or sold in Nazi occupied France.
 These included anything written by a Jew, a communist, an Anglo-Saxon or anyone else who was anti-Germanic or anti-fascist.
 Louis Aragon and André Malraux were both on these "Otto Lists" of forbidden authors.